-Here some frequently asked questions for the Artists in Residence programme.
-If you can’t find your answer here then please email email@example.com
+Here are some frequently asked questions for the new Artist in Residence programme.
+If you can’t find your answer here then please email firstname.lastname@example.org

 Who is eligible to apply for the residency?

 The Residency is open to established musicians/artists (those who use sound and music within their professional practice) and who identify as D/deaf and/or Disabled .You must live in England, and be able to travel to the DM London office a couple of times a month as well as other locations for occasional meetings throughout the 10-month residency.
 (DM are able to support with travel arrangements and costs) You must also be available to interview at the DM London office in the week commencing 13th January 2020.

 What do you mean by ‘Disabled’?